 If you like this recipe check out these other recipes for shredded chicken (and other meats!) for tacos and other Mexican-inspired meals

-More Shredded Chicken & Beef Recipes on Perry’s Plate
+More Shredded Taco Meat Recipes on Perry’s Plate

 The Best Instant Pot Shredded Chicken for Tacos might be a tie with this green chile version.
 It has a traditional red salsa base and a kick of chipotle (but not too much of a kick.
 Unless you like that sort of thing.)

 Instant Pot Shredded Beef with Green Chile is a beef variation of this shredded chicken!

 Slow Cooker Chipotle Shredded Beef — The very first Mexican-inspired shredded meat recipe I ever made.
 And still one of our very favorites!

 Chipotle Copycat Barbacoa Beef — another variation on a chipotle shredded beef recipe that mimics the beef at Chipotle restaurant!